zawhtutwin/PagodaNameTrainer/README.md

 **Pagoda Name Finder**

- - ရန္ကုန္ရွိ ေစတီဘုရားမ်ား စာပိုဒ္ထဲတြင္ ပါလာပါက
+ PagodaNameTrainer.java
-   အလိုအေလ်ာက္သိႏိုင္မည္ျဖစ္သည္။
+ 		This will automatically detect the Pagodas in Yangon if they are contained in a text.

- - This will automatically detect the Pagodas in Yangon if they are contained in a text.
+  MyanmarPosTagger.java
  			OpenNLP POS tagging for Myanmar Text.
 Sample application.